ItzMatt019/ItzMatt019/README.md

 ## Hi there 👋

-<h3>My name is Matthew or ItzMatt019.
-I am 22 years old and live in Fresno, California.</h3>
+<h3>My name is Matthew, but I go by ItzMatt019 online.
+I am 22 years old and live in Fresno, California.
+I'm a discord bot developer and web developer.</h3>

 <h2>Current Projects</h2>
 <ul>